TDSTOS/MinecraftPinger/README.md

 ## Requirements

+**Core Requirements:**
 - Java Development Kit (JDK) 8 or higher
 - A Minecraft server to connect to

+**Optional Features:**
-- (Optional) Supabase account for historical tracking
+- Supabase account (for historical tracking - disabled by default)
-- (Optional) Discord webhook for notifications
+- Discord webhook (for notifications - optional)

 ## Quick Start

+**Important:** The application works out-of-the-box without any optional features.
+If you see "History tracking: DISABLED" or "Discord notifications: DISABLED", this is normal and expected.
+These are optional enhancements.

 ### 1. Configure Servers